 — Maureen —

 - Chicken.
-Tender chunks of chicken breast or chicken thighs help make this a more satisfying meal.
+Tender chunks of chicken breast or chicken thighs make noodle dish a more satisfying meal.

 - Broccoli Slaw.
 Broccoli slaw is a fantastic ingredient to use in stir fry recipes like this one!
 It’s an easy way to incorporate oodles of veggies without the added prep work.
 (No broccoli slaw at your store?
 Swap it for shredded cabbage or other veggies you enjoy.)

-- Oyster Sauce + Honey.
-Oyster sauce is widely available and tastes unique, so it is worth seeking out.
+- Oyster Sauce.
+Oyster sauce is widely available and tastes unique (and no, not like oysters!), so it is worth seeking out.
 If your grocery store doesn’t carry oyster sauce, you could experiment with using hoisin sauce instead.

 - Chicken Bouillon.
 I added some chicken bouillon powder for more complex savoriness.